Here is a collection of my study notes on the Domain Name System protocol.

 If there are further DNS requests made by the client to the same domain name, the resolver retrieves the answer from its DNS cache.
 We’ll talk about the DNS cache in the next paragraph.

-The information that the Resolver receives from a DNS server is called Resource Records.
+The information that the Resolver receives from a Domain Name System server is called Resource Records.

 DNS is an application-layer protocol that provides translation service to other protocols such as HTTP, email protocols and FTP.